alexcarl98/Ring_Runner/README.md

   ![alt_text](docs/img/safe_spring.png)

-  - **Safe Springs (NYI)**: These springs, distinguishable by their unique color or design, offer a safe bounce regardless of the player's color.
+  - **Safe Springs (IP)**: These springs, distinguishable by their unique color or design, offer a safe bounce regardless of the player's color.
 They will serve as a strategic element, especially in sections with a high density of obstacles, providing a temporary reprieve or assisting in difficult jumps.

 Spring Technical Attributes:
   - `x, y` - coordinates